Free Christian Illustrations

 The Right Environment

-We may wonder why so few people come into our lives to be evangelized.
-Maybe it is because we don’t have the right ‘environment of soul’.
+We may wonder why so few people come into our lives – maybe it is because we don’t have the right ‘environment of soul’ (Matthew 5:43-48).
 Wherever Christ went, people gathered around him.
-They were attracted to his inner strength, his tolerance, honesty, integrity and compassions.
-We should be imitators of Christ.
-His characteristics attract people seeking God’s grace.
+They were attracted to his graceful compassion, inner peace and integrity.
+We should be imitators of Christ – His characteristics attracted people seeking God’s grace.

 Back to Top ------------------------------------------------------------------------------------------------